While most consumer goods, such as food and medicine, have grown more costly over time, clothing has become cheaper. The statistics are shocking.

 The biggest problem with sustainable clothing is that it often comes with high price tags.
 For example, women’s tops from Eileen Fisher, which are made with eco-friendly fabrics and fairly paid labor, range from $200 to $700.
 Apolis, a “sustainably motivated lifestyle brand,” charges $34 for a plain white t-shirt and $230 for a men’s cardigan sweater.

 Fortunately, there are ways to shop sustainably on a budget.
 At thrift stores, you can find like-new clothes that require no new material to make – all at a deep discount to new clothing.
-You can also seek out less expensive eco-friendly brands that are both easy on the Earth and on your wallet.
+You can also seek out less expensive eco-friendly brands such as Toad & Co that are both easy on the Earth and on your wallet.

 For shoppers who are both eco-conscious and budget conscious, used clothes are the best option.
 Because second-hand clothes are reused, they require no new materials to produce: No extra energy, water, or toxic chemicals are added when they change hands from their previous owner.